drinkbird/drinkbird.github.io/_posts/blog/2016-02-06-design-patterns-strategic-approach.md

 Asking the right questions is essential for keeping us on track.
 We always need to provide a clear answer on *why* we need to apply a specific pattern, *what* is the benefit we are pursuing, *how* we are planning to implement the pattern in the specific programming language we are using, and most importantly, *when* is the proper time to take action.

 The last question is probably the trickiest to answer, because conditions leading to the application of a pattern are usually not quite apparent.
 That's when studying the brain can be more than revealing.
-In his book [The Working Brain](http://geni.us/theworkingbrain), Aleksandr R. Luria, a famous neuropsychologist and developmental psychologist, presents an intriguing view on how humans solve problems:
+In his book {% include link.html title="The Working Brain" url="http://geni.us/theworkingbrain" %}, Aleksandr R. Luria, a famous neuropsychologist and developmental psychologist, presents an intriguing view on how humans solve problems:

 > "Man not only reacts passively to incoming information, but creates intentions, forms plans and programmes of his actions, inspects their performance, and regulates his behavior so that it conforms to these plans and programmes; finally, he verifies his conscious activity, comparing the effects of his actions with the original intentions and correcting any mistakes he has made." -- Aleksandr R. Luria